Sports nutrition cycling: what kind of sports nutrition should cyclists use?

 Stacking carbohydrates/carboloading for cyclists

 If your training frequency increases or in the run-up to a long race, extreme tour or multi-day race, we recommend stacking extra carbohydrates 2 days in advance.
-This can be done by using Maxim Carbo Loader or by making your snacks and meals high-carb by adding extra bread, rice, potatoes or pasta and, for example, eating a Maxim Energy bar or a banana as a snack.
+This can be done by making your snacks and meals high-carb by adding extra bread, rice, potatoes or pasta and, for example, eating a Maxim Energy bar or a banana as a snack.

 If you forget to charge properly beforehand, you will have a hard time later on, because during strenuous exercise your body uses more energy than it can absorb at that moment.
 A good supply is important for efficient and effective energy management!